-The strategic benchmark has been determined using appropriate long term economic and financial assumptions from which expected risk/return profiles for different asset classes have been derived.
+The strategic benchmark has been determined using appropriate long-term economic and financial assumptions from which expected risk/return profiles for different asset classes have been derived.
 These assumptions apply at a broad market level and are considered to implicitly reflect all financially material factors.
+The trustees update these assumptions in line with industry practice as their understanding of ESG factors and climate risk improves, and will use scenario analysis periodically to test the resilience of the investment strategy.